 Our ongoing and planned studies of vessel development, maintenance and disease use similar fundamental approaches.
 For instance, we are studying the morphogenesis of the walls of other vessels, such as the aorta and cerebral vasculature, and comparing and contrasting their morphogenesis with that of the pulmonary artery.
 In addition, little is known about the maintenance of blood vessels, and we are embarking on a study to evaluate the patterns of cell turnover, proliferation and migration as well as the underlying mechanisms in the adult vessel wall.
-Moreover, diseases of the vasculature are thought to largely involve a recapitulation of developmental programs, and we are applying our approaches to study animal models of vascular diseases that involve ectopic and aberrant smooth muscle cells, such as pulmonary artery hypertension, atherosclerosis, supravalvular aortic stenosis, restenosis, and aneurysmal diseases.
-Finally, we will study clinical samples obtained from patients with vascular diseases and relate them to our findings in animal models.
+Moreover, diseases of the vasculature are thought to largely involve a recapitulation of developmental programs, and we are applying our approaches to study animal models of vascular diseases that involve ectopic and aberrant smooth muscle cells, such as atherosclerosis, supravalvular aortic stenosis, restenosis, intracranial hemorrhage and pulmonary hypertension.
+We have recently extended our studies to lung fibrosis which is an important cause of hypoxia and hence pulmonary hypertension.
+Finally, we are studying clinical samples obtained from patients with vascular and lung diseases and relating them to our findings in animal models and cultured cells.

 Current Research Projects: